 3. At first, fees will depend on the material disposal costs.

-4. Thereafter, fees will be based on comprehensive recyclability assessments.
+4. After that, fees will be based on comprehensive recyclability assessments.

 5. Producers who use unrecyclable packaging will be required to pay higher fees.